b0wter/Torpedo/README.md

 * If the download is older than X days.
 * If the token (see below) has expired.

-The project is fully usable except for the automatic removal of old downloads.
+The project is in a fully usable state.

 ![Screenshot](https://user-images.githubusercontent.com/614261/50368705-148f3280-058c-11e9-9482-2bb5810b88c0.png)